- About this Document

 Figure 9: Rail Optimized Stripe

-The number of leaf switches in a single stripe is always 8 and is determined by the number of GPUs per server (Each NVIDIA DGX H100 GPU server includes 8 NVIDIA H100 Tensor core GPUs).
+The number of leaf switches in a single stripe is determined by the number of GPUs per server.
+In this JVD design, there are 8 leaf switches because each NVIDIA DGX H100 GPU server has 8 NVIDIA H100 Tensor core GPUs.

 The maximum number of servers supported in a single stripe (N1) is determined by the Leaf node switch model.
 This is because to provide 1:1 subscription, the number of interfaces connecting the GPU servers, and the leaf nodes should be equal to the number of interfaces between the leaf and spine nodes.